Safe, Easy, Low-Cost Produce Handling: Hand Washing Stations

 Body

-• Hand washing can prevent the spread of human pathogens from workers to raw eaten crops.
+• Hand washing can prevent the spread of human pathogens from hands to raw-eaten crops.

 • Providing convenient hand washing close to farm activities (harvest, washing, packing) can save time and reduce labor costs compared to hand washing at a more distant location.